 Offer a non-resident trash and recycling service

-Examine the Cambridge Carbon Fund, passed by San Francisco, and see what parallels may be drawn to the context of Cambridge.
+Examine the San Francisco Carbon Fund and evaluate what parallels may be drawn to the context of Cambridge.
 San Francisco passed an ordinance establishing the San Francisco Carbon Mitigation Program to mitigate and sequester carbon by:

 Requiring City departments to pay Carbon Impact Payments—a 13% surcharge for each airline ticket purchased for staff.